Multilevel decompositions and norms for negative order Sobolev spaces: Introduction

 for all $\phi\in\PP^0(\TT_L)$. \item \textbf{Multilevel norms (Theorem~\ref{thm:multilevelnorm}):} There exist locally defined operators $\projHone_\ell'$ such that

 \end{itemize} In particular, the constants are independent of the levels or the mesh-sizes.
 We note that the decomposition into one-dimensional subspaces implies that the associated preconditioner is of a multilevel diagonal scaling type.
-Moreover, we stress that the evaluation of the preconditioner costs $\OO(\#\TT_L)$ operations and its storage requirement is of order $\OO(\#\TT_L)$.
-The computational cost for the evaluation of the multilevel norm is also linear in the number of elements of the finest grid.